Eating disorder treatment in Austin, Texas

 How long does it take to be recovered from an eating disorder?

 This is difficult to estimate.
-There is data that indicates treatment can take 5-10 years due to the severity of the disorder.
+There is data that indicates eating disorder treatment can take 5-10 years due to the severity of the disorder.
 In cases where the behaviors are new and the client is motivated, some people can recover to a certain degree within the year.
 However, it is very difficult (or impossible) for some clients to be highly motivated because of the nutritional decline.